siri-n-shetty/pesufy/content/docs/folder/srnprn.md

 ## SRN

 * **Student Registration Number**
-* Provided after a month or so of the college
+* Provided after a month or so into your college
 * Format: `PEScUGyybbnnn`, where:
     * `c` is your campus,
         * `1` for RR campus,